• Play the sound file

 I'm a bit skeptical there, too.
 I just don't believe Obama is that much of a strategist.
 My guess is, he just spoke carelessly, from his own feelings, which are radioactive with willfulness and entitlement, and with petulant anger that anyone might think that he, Barack Obama, could possibly be wrong about anything.

-03 — The nutty professor.
-And then there were people saying: "How could this guy, who was president of the Harvard Law Review, and who taught constitutional law for 12 years at fifth-ranked nationwide Chicago University Law School, how could he not understand the most elementary functions of the U.S. Supreme Court?
+03 — The nutty Professor Obama.
+And then there were people saying: "How could this guy, who was president of the Harvard Law Review, and who taught constitutional law for twelve years at fifth-ranked nationwide Chicago University Law School, how could he not understand the most elementary functions of the U.S. Supreme Court?